VCM Activity Strengthens in Q3 with Diversity of Removals and Buyers

 The first quarter of 2025 shows via engineered removal transactions that the voluntary carbon market is quickly nearing a tipping point as bigger deals continued to punctuate the growth narrative, a greater variety of removals were involved in transactions, and more suppliers and buyers broadened participation in the market.

-Despite uncertainties in a shifting political landscape, high demand for renewable energy and carbon dioxide removals (CDR) in the US will ensure the viability of Elimini's future bioenergy with carbon capture and storage (BECCS) projects, Elimini's president, Laurie Fitzmaurice told Argus.
-Elimini expects to announce 1-2 BECCS development sites in the US within the next couple of years, and Fitzmaurice expands on the primary sources of revenue for the prospective facilities and the potential offtakers for the power.
+Despite uncertainties in a shifting political landscape, high demand for renewable energy and carbon dioxide removals (CDR) in the US will ensure the viability of Elimini's future bioenergy with carbon capture and storage (BECCS) projects, according to Elimini President Laurie Fitzmaurice.

 Elimini sponsored the 2025 TAME State Engineering Competition, which welcomed teams from across Texas to Rice University in Houston, while our colleagues volunteered to help facilitate the event as team mentors and judges.